NethermindEth/Paprika/docs/README.md

 The 1st point, the type differentiation, can be addressed either by storying the page type or reasoning about the page place where the page is used.
 For example, if a page is one of the N pages that support reorganizations, it must be a `RootPage`.

 The 2nd point that covers storing important information is stored at the shared page header.
 The shared `PageHeader` is an amount of memory that is coherent across all the pages.
-Again, the memory size is const and csharp `const` constructs are leveraged to have it calculated by the compiler and not to deal with them in the runtime.
+Again, the memory size is const and C\# `const` constructs are leveraged to have it calculated by the compiler and not to deal with them in the runtime.

 ```csharp
 /// <summary>